-Anyone in Washington can now obtain Naloxone, the opioid overdose medication
+Anyone in Washington state can now obtain Naloxone, the opioid overdose medication

 Washington public health officials have been trying to get Naloxone, a medication that reverses opioid overdoses, to as many people as possible.
 The state’s top doctor aided this push Wednesday by making Naloxone available to anyone through a pharmacy.

-Dr. Kathy Lofy, the state’s health officer, signed a “standing order” for Naloxone, which is also known by the brand name Narcan.
-The order is statewide and works like a prescription, allowing any person or organization to obtain the medication from a pharmacy without a prescription from a doctor.
+Dr. Kathy Lofy, the state’s health officer, signed a “standing order” for Naloxone, also known by the brand name Narcan.
+The order is statewide and allows any person or organization to obtain the medication from a pharmacy without a prescription.

 “Making it easier to access and distribute this lifesaving medication to people who need it is an important step in addressing the opioid crisis and reducing overdose deaths in our state,” Lofy said in a statement.